 Conceived by visionary architect R. Buckminster Fuller as the home of the future, the Dymaxion House was designed to be the strongest, lightest, and most cost-effective housing ever built.
-Over the last decade, it has assumed an iconic presence in Henry Ford Museum.
+Over the last decade, it has assumed an iconic presence in Henry Ford Museum of American Innovation.
 To some people it’s a giant Hershey’s Kiss.
 Others sense a kinship with the Airstream travel trailer.
 Painstakingly restored, it’s the only remaining prototype in the world.

 Buckminster Fuller was a multi-disciplinary designer.
 This house, his re-thinking of human shelter, was rooted in Fuller's understanding of industrial production -- particularly methods developed in the automobile industry and especially those advocated by Henry Ford for whom Fuller had immense admiration.
 More an engineering solution than a home, the structure was prototyped but never produced.